Education in the Community

 The 2018 Physics Subject Booster Courses will run on:

-To register for this year's course please see the information and complete the registration form in the pdf below:
+To register for this year's free course please see the information and complete the registration form in the pdf below:

 Saturday Knowledge Enhancement Sessions

 Non-physics teacher training students and NQTs need extra help to build their confidence before entering the class room to teach KS3 and 4 Physics.
 Free subject booster sessions, held on a number of Saturdays in the Charterhouse labs, aim to help and encourage this process.

 Feedback from teacher on the Courses

 These Summer Residential Courses have been running for many years with a dedicated team of teachers and technicians.
 The following feedback encapsulates the many hundreds that have been attained over the years:

 "Developed confidence in physics.
 Given a good understanding of the subject – able to teach at GCSE level due to revision exercises and practical skills gained from course."

 "Clear explanation by excellent teachers and really fun and interesting demonstrations and experiments.
 Very useful teaching tips.
 Brilliant, most helpful and enjoyable.
 Wish my science teachers had been like this!"

 "The practicals were extremely useful and exciting.
 It was perfect and I wouldn’t change a thing.
 The presenters were amazing and were the highlight of each lesson.
 Special thanks to them and their patience with the students and their enthusiasm for chemistry."